 I am a successful businessman, entrepreneur, engineer, and an inventor.
 To hear such declarations from doctors that I had come to trust was disheartening at best, and contrary to my whole life’s approach to obstacles.
 Over the next few days from the diagnosis, as the shock and depression subsided, my wife and I made the decision that we would not accept the prognosis and that we would do all in our power to fight this disease.
 I wanted no association with anyone, friend or professional, that did not believe I could beat this ALS.

 We continued seeing our team of physicians in Boise for a few weeks, mostly for counseling, but they still had no treatment program to offer, other than the drug Riluzole, ventilation aids, and feeding tubes.
 They prescribed an oxygen machine and a bi-PAP machine in January, and also suggested drinking carbonated water, which really helped the issue of fluid in my lungs.
-My last visit with any of these three doctors was mid-January, 2012, when we saw Dr. Friedman, as previously noted.
+My last visit with any traditional doctor involved with my ALS journey, was mid-January, 2012, when we saw Dr. Friedman, as previously noted.
 Also, I will relate below, a follow-up visit to Dr. Orme in May of 2013 and again in June of 2015.
 I continued to use the oxygen machine at night until October 2012 and some during the day when convenience allowed.
 The bi-PAP, which I hated, was discarded after only a couple weeks use in early February.

 We started with Dr. Nielsen's program immediately (early December, 2011).
 Things did not get immediately better.
 About the middle of January, I survived a couple of the worst nights of my life, sitting up all night on a sofa, fighting for every breath.
-It was then that I started using oxygen, which really helped.
+It was then that I started using supplemental oxygen, first the bipap and then a cannula, which really seemed to helped.

 In April of 2012, we added ozone and hyperbarics to our protocol.
 We were introduced to these therapies by two herbalists in Tennessee that also used these therapies.
 Our studies on ozone and hyperbarics made sense, and after spending 10 days at their clinic, we invested in our own hyperbaric soft chamber and ozone machine, and set them up in our home.
 The total investment for the equipment was about $25,000, though this can also be done for considerably less.
 With our own equipment, we were able to control our schedule, and basically eliminate additional expenses.
 (Remember I am not spending any money going to doctors or hospitals.)
 They also used a series of their own herbs, which we continued to take into June.
 We have since backed off on the herbs.
 (Dr. Nielsen now uses both hyperbarics and ozone in his therapies.)

-The treatments with the ozone and hyperbarics originally took from 4 to 6 hours a day.
+Hyperbaric treatments consist of spending time in a pressurized chamber, in our case, a soft shelled chamber, made of reinforced vinyl.
+Though hard shell chambers, as used for decompression chambers for divers and other uses, can go to several atmospheres of pressure, one atmosphere being 14.7 psi, the soft shelled chambers generally only go to considerably less than one atmosphere.
+Our treatments always consisted of an outside oxygen feed from at oxygen concentrator, which delivers 85% to 95% pure oxygen to the patient inside the chamber.
+A single treatment in a hyperbaric chamber, is referred to as a "dive", The treatments with the ozone and hyperbarics originally took from 4 to 6 hours a day.
 I gave myself an ozone IV three times a week for the first two months, then cut back to two times a week through most of 2012.
 There is a lot of information on the internet about both.
-Our studies include the writings of Doctor Paul Harch, an MD from Louisiana whose specialty is hyperbarics, and others.
+Our studies include the writings of Doctor Paul Harch, an MD from Louisiana whose specialty is hyperbarics or HBOT.

-Inserting here is a description of hyperbaric therapies and ozone and the value that we feel they are.
-First of all, Dr. Harch has never had any success with hyperbarics and ALS as he only does hyperbaric therapy.
-What seems to be the key value of the hyperbarics is that it helps to make the other parts of the program work better.
-Doing the ozone, taking the supplements, changing the diet in conjunction with the hyperbarics seems to accelerate the other therapies.
-We have read recently that hyperbarics can help with fungus/candida issues.
+Dr. Harch states that he has never had success with hyperbarics in the treatment of ALS, but he has never incorporated the other treatments we use with hyperbarics.
+We feel the hyperbaric treatments, especially with the additional oxygen, accelerated the benefits of the ozone, the supplements, and the diet changes.
+We have read that hyperbarics can help with fungus/candida issues.
 Fungus thrives in a low oxygen environment.
 The hyperbarics for me may have also helped with the fungus in my lungs.
-Hyperbarics needs to be done in a series of dives (about 1 1/2 hours each dive) continuously for 20-40 days - one dive per day or two dives per day with at least a couple hours between dives if on the same day.
-Just doing a dive here and there once in a while is of no value.
+We have also learned the hyperbarics needs to be done in a series of dives (about 1 1/2 hours each dive) continuously for 20-40 days - one dive per day or two dives per day with at least a couple hours between dives if on the same day.
+Just doing a dive here and there once in a while we believe is of no value.

-Ozone is 3 molecules and two mate to form oxygen and the third has to find a mate.
+Ozone is three oxygen atoms (O3) and is highly reactive.
+Two of the molecules mate to form oxygen (O2) and the third has to find a mate.
 What we believe is that it finds junk in our body, toxins, free radicals, etc., and just deletes them.
-We believe (we wish we knew) that since the toxins are being deleted by mating with the ozone molecule, that the toxins do not have to be processed through the liver.
+We believe that since the toxins are being deleted by mating with the ozone molecule, that the toxins do not have to be processed through the liver.
 IV chelation therapy can be dangerous if the liver is not healthy and able to process toxins.
-It can move toxins through the liver too quickly and create problems.
+IV chelation can move toxins through the liver too quickly and create problems.
 See our April 2016 update for more information on the liver.

 I mentioned earlier that my improvement has been phenomenal.
 I started playing golf again, riding a cart, in March of 2012.
 We listed my primary business, Extendo Bed Company (www.extendobed.com) for sale for obvious reasons in November, 2011.
 The business sold June 1, 2012.
 I continued working for the company for a four month transition period.
-In October of 2012, we headed South in a 40’ diesel pusher RV (We found a used one that we could fit our chamber in without gutting the living area) to get to warmer weather and lower elevation, both of which we feel have been important in my recovery.
+In October of 2012, we headed south in a 40’ diesel pusher RV (we found a used one that we could fit our chamber in without gutting the living area) to get to warmer weather and lower elevation, both of which we feel have been important in my recovery.
 I also worked as a field rep for a few month in Texas for the company I had just sold.
-We spent the last three winters in Texas, and have now relocated our winter haven to Yuma, Arizona.
-I spent the last summer preparing inventory and promoting another invention. (www.slingpitcher.com).
+We spent three winters in Texas, and have now relocated our winter haven to Yuma, Arizona.

 When we returned from Texas in the spring of 2013, l knew that I had made great progress.
 I contacted Dr. Orme’s office while still in Texas and made an appointment to see her as soon as we returned to Idaho.
 I expected her to say that I had been misdiagnosed and that I really did not have ALS.